slamdata/quasar-fdw/README.md

 This version of quasar_fdw requires PostgreSQL 9.4.

 The `scripts/bootstrap.sh` will bootstrap the installation for you.
-It will install PostgreSQL 9.4 if it is not already installed, then it will download two libraries (a required json parser [yajl](https://github.com/lloyd/yajl) and this repository) and install both.
+It will install PostgreSQL 9.4 if it is not already installed.
+Then, if your system has precompiled binaries available, it will simply download those.
+Otherwise, it will download two libraries (a required json parser [yajl](https://github.com/lloyd/yajl) and this repository) and install both.

 ```bash
 scripts/bootstrap.sh